MicrosoftDocs/OfficeDocs-O365SecComp-pr.de-DE/SecurityCompliance/eu-national-identification-number.md

 număr identificare Personal

-număridentitate #
+număridentitate#

-codnumericpersonal #
+codnumericpersonal#

-numărpersonalunic #
+numărpersonalunic#

 ## <a name="slovakia"></a>Slowakei

 ### <a name="format"></a>Format

-Zehn Ziffern mit einem umgekehrten Schrägstrich
+Zehn Ziffern mit einem Backslash

 ### <a name="pattern"></a>Muster

-Zehn Ziffern mit einem umgekehrten Schrägstrich:
+Zehn Ziffern mit einem Backslash:

 ### <a name="checksum"></a>Prüfsumme